gpanther/python-quickstart/README.md

 - Python: a slow, statically typed (but checked at runtime) scripting language.
 - Sorry for choosing it, here are some steps to make it less painful
+- YMHH (You Might Have Heard):
+  - whitespace sensitive
+  - slow because of the GIL

 ## Virtual environments, packages